 One of the key heritage varietals in South Africa is Semillon, a grape variety that the modern wine industry was practically built on, but which now finds itself as a small presence in the viticultural landscape here.
 There are still a number of incredible, old Semillon vineyards in existence and we have been fortunate enough to work with some of them.

-Paper Kite is our expression of old vine South African Semillon.
-In 2016 we were fortunate to work with two vineyards in Swartland and Franschhoek that are 52 and 85 years old respectively.
+Paper Kite is our expression of old vine South African Semillon, and it is sourced from a 53 year-old vineyard in Swartland.
 These old clones of Semillon (including a tiny amount of Semillon gris dotted about the vineyards) deliver an expression of Semillon that is very much at odds with the modern, aromatic clones.
 The wines they produce are hauntingly beautiful and difficult to define.

-The wine is rich, textured and complex, shows wonderful spice, floral and savoury tones, waxy lemon rind and vinous herbal / green fruit character of great length.
+The wine is rich, textured and complex, showing wonderful spice, floral and savoury tones with great length including waxy lemon rind, sage, macadamia nuts and green melon.